tipeio/tipe-cli/README.md

 1. copy `src/actions/_example_.js`
 1. and rename `_example_` to your action
 1. make sure to add your command `.command('') // <-- your command`

+## Updating `_example.js`
+You must edit the file on github since the file is not tracked locally